 Assessment and Care Coordination

-As an Illinois Area Funded Agency on Aging, our experienced case managers are able to provide, at no cost to you, a comprehensive needs assessment and if appropriate, service coordination to assist seniors in gaining access to and receiving needed services.
-We coordinate formal and informal sources of support on behalf of the older person.
+All seniors are entitled to a comprehensive needs assessment; there is no pre-screening required.
+As an Illinois Area Funded Agency on Aging, our experienced and expert Case Managers are able to provide, at no cost to any senior, a needs assessment and if appropriate, he/she will assist seniors in gaining access to and receiving the services they need.
+They will provide expert advice and coordinate formal and informal sources of support on behalf of each older person.

 In order for our agency to initiate CCP services, you’ll need to call one of our offices near you and speak to an Information and Assistance Specialist.
 After obtaining basic information from you to see if CCP services appropriate for the senior in question, a referral will be made to one of our highly trained case managers, who will call the senior and make an appointment for a home visit in order to complete a thorough assessment.
 This free service takes about 2 hours.